This course studies different structures for storing and processing data implemented through

 You must work individually on these projects.

 You may discuss concepts and ideas with your classmates, but the code you turn in

 must be your own.
 You will be graded not only on correctness, but also technique,

 of your solution.
 Further details on the grading standards and handin instructions

 for each project will be given when they are assigned.

-There will be two take-home exams, each worth 12% of your final grade, and one comprehensive
+There will be two take-home exams, each worth 16% of your final grade.
+They

 will consist of short answer along with writing and debugging code.